 - Distribution box in the trunk and between front seats.

-- 12V voltage stabilizer for household items requiring stable 12v and not the variable up to 15+V I see from the APRS reports.
+- 12V voltage stabilizer for household items requiring stable 12v and not the variable up to 15+ volt I see from the APRS reports.
+The MB has a battery maintenance computer which carefully maintains the car’s battery at max performance.
+This, however also means the voltage will vary more than a standard car.

 - A Moxa EDS305 commercial grade mobile (12-48Vdc) Moxa Switch is used to add more to add more LAN ports.
 I love this box; super forgiving on voltage, so a simple wire connection to PowerPole and car voltage.
 PROBLEM: The Moxa generates RF noise on VHF frequencies to the tune of full scale on the receiver on some frequencies.
 It appears to be completely unusable?
 New CAT7 shielded ethernet cables are on order.